 strength, aerobic capacity, triglycerides, depression, anger and fatigue.

-A study reported in Physical Therapy found that aquatic therapy with a pool temperature of 94 degrees F. improved mobility.
+aquatic exercise.
+A study reported in Physical Therapy found that aquatic therapy with a pool temperature of 94 degrees

-and balance.
 This focused breathing exercise can reduce stress and reduce symptoms.
-Look for an instructor in your Yellow
+Look for an instructor in your Yellow Pages or watch

 12. Take extra B-vitamins to help form and maintain the myelin around your

-trout, sea vegetables (kombu, dulse, kelp, wakame), fermented soyfoods (tempeh, natto, and miso).
+mackerel, trout, sea vegetables (kombu, dulse, kelp, wakame), fermented soyfoods (tempeh, natto, and miso are available at

 Dr. Klenner's program adapted to current thinking (that eliminates injections includes):